 Why you will love this recipe:

 - Not only are these flavorful quesadillas delicious, but they are also quick and easy to make.
-Like my Four Cheese Quesadillas, you can have these tasty bites on the table in less than 20 minutes.
+Like my Cheese Quesadillas, and Fried Oysters recipe, you can have these tasty bites on the table in less than 20 minutes.

 - It’s the perfect use for leftover fried or roasted shrimp.
 It’s also a wonderful way to use up leftover chicken, steak, or pork too.